robj411/injury_imputation/README.md

 Imputed matrices
 ----------------

-From the output of the regression, we can estimate the expected fatalities for each combination of modes:
+From the output of the regression, we can estimate the expected fatalities for each combination of modes, and compare the marginals to the raw data:

 ### Buenos Aires